People like to make jokes about gonorrhea.

 Infected people can unwittingly pass it on because not everyone shows symptoms.
 For women — most of whom never develop symptoms — complications can include infertility and chronic pelvic pain.
-If pregnant, women with gonorrhea can have premature births or pass the disease onto their newborns, who can develop life-long complications from infection.
+If pregnant, women with gonorrhea can have premature births or pass the disease to their newborns, who can develop lifelong complications from infection.

-Unprotected oral sex is one of the biggest reasons for antibiotic resistance in gonorrhea.
+Unprotected oral sex is one of the main reasons for antibiotic resistance in gonorrhea.
 Throat infections after oral sex are often mistaken for strep throat or another infection by doctors, who prescribe antibiotics.
-When gonorrhea in patients' throats are exposed to those drugs, the bacteria develop resistance to them.
-A person with drug-resistant gonorrhea in the throat can transmit it if performing oral sex on a partner.
+When gonorrhea in patients' throats is exposed to those drugs, the bacteria develop resistance to them.
+A person with drug-resistant gonorrhea in the throat can transmit it when performing oral sex on a partner.

 Addressing the antibiotic resistance, Thomas Hiltke, a program officer at the National Institute of Allergies and Infectious Diseases Sexually Transmitted Infections Branch, says, "It's at a critical stage.
 We're at our last class of antibiotics."

-Over the last decade, gonorrhea has gradually developed resistance to several antibiotics.
+Over the past decade, gonorrhea has gradually developed resistance to several antibiotics.
 In most countries, there is only one class of antibiotics, cephalosporins, that reliably treat all gonorrhea infections.
 In other parts of the world, the situation is even worse.
-In Japan, Spain and France, for example, strains of gonorrhea resistant to cephtriaxone, considered the last line of defense against the disease, are cropping up.
+In Japan, Spain and France, for example, strains of gonorrhea resistant to ceftriaxone — considered the last line of defense against the disease — are cropping up.
 Doctors have responded by prescribing higher doses or combining antibiotics.

 To keep existing drug weapons from being rendered useless, GARDP has allocated $50 million for research and development over the next few years.

-Jeffrey Klausner, an epidemiologist at the University of California, Los Angeles, is working on a DNA test that will provide those answers.
+Jeffrey Klausner, an epidemiologist at UCLA, is working on a DNA test that will provide those answers.